 |ISIS Is A Plan Gone Awry|

 A jihadist from the Islamic State went on to warn "We will break other borders," signifying more expansion was planned.
 Iraq and the Levant alternately translated as the Islamic State of Iraq and Syria (ISIS) has claimed religious authority over all Muslims and aspires to bring much of the Muslim-inhabited regions of the world under its direct political control including the nearby territory in the Levant region, which includes Jordan, Israel, Palestine, Lebanon, Kuwait, Cyprus, and part of southern Turkey.
 The leader of ISIS is Abu Bakr al-Baghdadi says it is the caliph of Muslims everywhere.
 It also announced that it was changing and shortening its name to Islamic State.
 Hundreds of supporters were shown celebrating the announcement by firing guns into the air in the eastern Syrian city of Raqqa.
 ISIS is known for its harsh Wahhabist interpretation of Islam, and brutal violence directed at Shia Muslims and Christians.
-In addition to attacks on government and military targets ISIS is responsibility for attacks that have killed thousands of civilians.
+In addition to attacks on government and military targets, ISIS is responsible for attacks that have killed thousands of civilians.
 Success on the battlefield has bolstered their standing and even talk of taking Baghdad has been battered about.

 According to a report published by Reuters, the group known as ISIS may have actually been trained over the last two years by the United States government in Jordan.
 It would be quite ironic if the United States was actually responsible for the training of those now destabilizing the Iraqi nation, but that seems to be the case.
 It is not known at the time of this report whether those doing the training were direct members of the US government or if they worked for a private firm we funded, but the main focus of the training was on anti-tank weaponry.
 The report continues that 200 men were trained at the facility and that over 1200 were to be added in a plan to prepare to free Syria from the rule of President Bashar Al-Assad.
 French and British advisers were present as well to aid in the training and according to Jordanian intelligence sources, the program was designed to create fighters to be a part of the ISIS group.
 The plan appears to have been to train 10,000 “moderates” of Islam in the hope that they would reinforce American interests in the region.